Philip Surrey: Recognition and contribution

 Recognized as a "leading exponent of urban landscape painting in Canada", Surrey's Order of Canada citation read: "His Montreal street scenes convey an emotive vision of the modern city, with its anonymous crowds and individual solitudes.
 His expressive style and a poetic humanitarianism constitute a unique contribution to Canadian art."
-In his anthology of Canadian painters from 1930-1970, Paul Duval wrote: "No other Canadian artist has painted life in the city with such constancy and authority... with candidness and a highly original outlook."
+In his anthology of Canadian painters from 1930 to 1970, Paul Duval wrote: "No other Canadian artist has painted life in the city with such constancy and authority... with candidness and a highly original outlook."
 Surrey's early work is compared to Frederick Varley or to Edward Hopper although was described as "rarely as bleak and never as nostalgic nor as repressed".
 Biographer T.F.
 Rigelhof also noted the performance aspect in his work and "a mysterious forcefulness that releases the dancers and their viewers into belonging to something greater than our individuated selves."
 Reviewer Guy Viau compared Surrey to a theatre director: "He studies their goings and comings... as they pass and meet.
 But not with a judging eye.
 An eye that feels at one with them.
 A fraternal eye."
 Vie des Arts reviewer Giles Daigneault wrote, that for Surrey, "painting exists to console" viewers "through difficult periods of life".
 Surrey himself wrote: "The only effective outlet for all deeper feelings and thoughts is art."